Paris Metro Line 10: Train sets

 Line 13 transformed in the middle of the 1970s as a result of its junction with the former line 14, and as such welcomed a more modern and better performing train set, the MF 67, that was put in service there to replace the MA 51.
 Beginning 28 April 1975, the old MA 51 train sets of line 13 were progressively transferred to line 10 and drastically modernized.
 The cars were repainted, their outer bodies and seats replaced, and modern fluorescent lighting installed.
 They circulated in permanent sets of six.
 By June 1976, all of the trains had been transferred to line 10 and put into service, where they eventually ended their career.
 In order to reform the old Sprague models and because of an insufficient number of trainsets, some MF 67 train sets of the A/D model were placed on line 10 as well.
-The MA 1951 model was reformed between 1988 and 1994, and afterwards were replaced by MF 67 series E models coming from line 7bis, which itself got the MF 88 trains in return.
-The MF 67 trains, still in service in 2025, will be progressively replaced by the brand new MF 19, the first of which entered service on 16 October 2025.
+The MA 51 model was retired from 1988 and to, and afterwards were replaced by MF 67 series E models coming from line 7bis, which itself got the MF 88 trains in return.
+The MF 67 trains, still in service in 2025, are being be progressively replaced by the brand new MF 19, the first of which entered service on 16 October 2025.